 6.5x55mm Swedish Ammo

 The end of military service didn’t signal an end for this cartridge however.
 The 6.5x55mm gained popularity among European hunters as it was an excellent choice for hunting medium to large game commonly found in Europe.
 Some of the characteristics that make it so popular are its excellent accuracy, moderate recoil and excellent penetration.
+It is often compared to the .270 Winchester in performance.
 The 6.5x55mm is predominantly used in Scandinavia where it is regularly used by hunters when pursuing moose and reindeer.
 This cartridge has some notoriety among North American large and medium game hunters, but not to the degree that is does in Europe.
 The cartridge is not easily found, but is not impossible to locate.
 Interestingly enough, at this time, there are no American companies that are manufacturing rifles chambered in the6.5x55mm.

 Discuss 6.5x55mm Swedish ammunition by adding your comment to the 3 comments below or by asking a new question